tcsresearch/TarMonster-beta/README.md

 <hr>
-<h3> :warning: This code is highly experiemental and has NOT been fully implemented or tested yet. :warning: </h3>
+<h3> :warning: This code is highly experiemental and has NOT been fully tested yet. :warning: </h3>
 <h4> Testing has gone well so far, and can be considered somewhat suitable for testing, but still lacks most features. </h4>
 <hr>